 - The other Value Village thrift stores are located in Georgia and Texas.
 Since I reside in Atlanta, I will discuss the Value Village stores in Georgia.

-My only gripe with Value Village is that some stores charge more for certain types of shoes and sports memorabilia.
-If you live in or near Atlanta or Dallas, make sure to check Value Village out.
+My only gripe with Value Village is that some stores charge more for particular shoes and sports memorabilia.
+Check Value Village out if you live in or near Atlanta or Dallas.

 Depending on where you live, there may be several Goodwill stores.
 Take the time to visit each one.
 You can see which ones get better items.
 In the Atlanta area, a couple of stores get the items I’m looking for frequently.
 I’m sure the same thing will probably happen in your city.